calnix/stakingPro/README.md

 Of the 8888 MocaNfts, 25 of them are 1-1 special types.
 May want to give special effects, surrounding staking boost or creation requirements.
 Pending confirmation.

+3. Can the rewards calculation be modified such that it considers both tokens and RP staked

+Currently there are two tracks, token rewards being calculated on boosted staked Moca tokens, while staking power being calculated on boosted staked Realm Points.
+Would like the possibility to have either reward calculation be a combination of the two.